Lottie Labs

 APplication

 Lottie's limited, but it feels like there's a lot we can do to create more engaging experiences, and introduce that element of delight to a brand.
-FOr example, I'm sure there's some sort of a progress bar idea in here somewhere.
+For example, I'm sure there's some sort of a progress bar idea in here somewhere.

 It's fun